shirriff/alto-ethernet-interface/README.md

 The interface board plugs into the BeagleBone and simply translates signal levels between the BeagleBone and the Alto.
-A schematic and PCB design were created in EagleCad, in the *board* directory.
+A schematic and PCB design were created in KiCad, in the *board* directory.
-A newer, untested version created with KiCad is in *board2*.

 ### The Beaglebone software